 We also welcomed our new Vice President for Student Services, Carmen Tillery Taylor, Ph.D.
 Vice President Taylor came to us after serving as the Vice President for Student Affairs and Dean of Students at Indiana State University.
 To learn more about Vice President Taylor visit Inside CSULB.

-In 49er sports, the Women’s Volleyball team hosts the Long Beach State/LMU Tournament at the Walter Pyramid from September 11th through the 13th, competing in 6 different matches.
-The Men’s Water Polo team hosts two matches at the Campus Pool on September 27th.
-The Women’s Soccer team hosts two games at the George Allen Field on September 15th and 28th For more information, visit the Long Beach State 49er website..
+In 49er sports, the Women’s Volleyball team will host four matches at the Walter Pyramid on October 11th, 24th, 25th and 30th.
+The Men’s Water Polo team will host a match at the Campus Pool on October 18th, 20th, and 26th.
+The Women’s Soccer team will host three games at the George Allen Field on October 12th and 23rd.
+For more information, visit the Long Beach State 49er website.

 For more information about these and other campus events, please visit the CSULB Calendar of Events.